-The Allies have managed to secure a significant foothold on the Continent, and every day more troops and equipment are deployed against us in France.
-But perhaps your dogged defence has given us time to prepare a counter-offensive to defeat this overconfident enemy.
-You may yet redeem yourself to me!
+As it is, the Allies have managed to secure a significant foothold on the Continent, and every day more troops and equipment swarm ashore in France.
+But perhaps your dogged defense has given us time to prepare a counteroffensive to defeat this overconfident enemy.
+We may yet redeem ourselves, mein Herr!